 The CDC recently released estimates showing the proportion of coronavirus strains circulating in the United States.
 During the two weeks ending January 2, variants that increase transmissibility, severity, treatments, or impact of vaccine effectiveness made up an estimated 4% of cases.

 Preliminary estimates on the two weeks ending March 13 show that those strains made up 39% of the cases during that period.
 The B.1.1.7 variant, first detected in the UK, accounted for 27% of the cases during the period, the most of any strain.
-Other common variants — B.1.351, first detected in South Africa, and P.1, first detected in Brazil — each account for less than 1% percent of cases.
+Other common variants — B.1.351, first detected in South Africa, and P.1, first detected in Brazil — each account for less than 1% of cases.
 According to the CDC, the UK variant is notable for increased transmissibility and increased risk of death.
-There is no evidence suggesting that it increases severity of symptoms or decreases effectiveness of vaccine.
+There is no evidence suggesting that it increases the severity of symptoms or decreases the effectiveness of the vaccine.

 The Centers for Disease Control and Prevention (CDC) and other federal health agencies are tracking the spread of these strains, which the agency deemed concerning” because they appear to spread more readily than the original virus.
 The agency is providing verified information about what is distinct about these variants in terms of transmissibility, vaccine effectiveness, and treatment.